raspberrypi/documentation/configuration/raspi-config.md

-    1 Expand Filesystem              Ensures that all of the SD card storage is available to the OS 2 Change User Password           Change password for the default user (pi) 3 Enable Boot to Desktop/Scratch Choose whether to boot into a desktop environment, Scratch, or the command-line 4 Internationalisation Options   Set up language and regional settings to match your location 5 Enable Camera                  Enable this Pi to work with the Raspberry Pi Camera 6 Add to Rastrack                Add this Pi to the online Raspberry Pi Map (Rastrack)
+    1 Expand Filesystem              Ensures that all of the SD card storage is available to the OS 2 Change User Password           Change password for the default user (pi) 3 Enable Boot to Desktop/Scratch Choose whether to boot into a desktop environment, Scratch, or the command line 4 Internationalisation Options   Set up language and regional settings to match your location 5 Enable Camera                  Enable this Pi to work with the Raspberry Pi Camera 6 Add to Rastrack                Add this Pi to the online Raspberry Pi Map (Rastrack)